pauljeffrey/Me/content/post/Sentence Segmentation.md

 Once the words have been predicted by the "word segmentor" model, the next challenge is to segment these words into meaningful sentences.
 This is crucial for understanding the context and flow of the text.

 For this task, we utilize a combination of rule-based and machine learning techniques.
 Rule-based methods involve defining a set of rules that identify sentence boundaries based on punctuation marks, conjunctions, and other linguistic cues.
 Machine learning methods, on the other hand, train a model on annotated data to predict sentence boundaries.
-We will be making use of the brown corpus (found in the NLTK library) as we did in the <a href="/projects/Word Segmentation.md">last article</a>.
+We will be making use of the brown corpus (found in the NLTK library) as we did in the last article.

 Let's go!